jarviscanada/jarvis_data_eng_TomasRotbauer/core_java/grep/README.md

 # Introduction
 In this project, I used Java 8 to develop an application similar to the Linux builtin `grep` feature.
-Basically, the program searches recursively through a root directory to map out any and all files contained.
-Next, it reads each of these files line-by-line using a BufferedReader, and processes each extracted line with Java 8 streams returning lines of files that matched the specified Java regular expression.
-The whole application package comes in a Docker container, and Maven was used to manage the build process.
+Basically, the program searches recursively through a root directory to map out any and all files contained within it.
+Next, it reads each of these files line-by-line using a BufferedReader, and processes each extracted line with Java 8 stream features.
+Finally, it returns all the lines of files that matched the specified Java regular expression.
+The whole application is packaged in a Docker image, and Maven was used to manage the build process.

 # Quick Start
 * Compile with Maven:
 `mvn clean package` <br />
-* Run locally: `java -jar path/to/grep-1.0-SNAPSHOT.jar`<br />
+* Run locally: `java -jar path/to/grep-1.0-SNAPSHOT.jar <regex> <rootPath> <outFile>`<br />
 * Run in Docker container: `docker run --rm tomasrotbauer/grep <regex> <rootPath> <outFile>`

-#Implemenation
+# Implemenation
 The following pseudocode highlights the application's core algorithm.
 It corresponds to the `process()` function inside JavaGrepImp.java, which is the implementation of the JavaGrep.java interface.
 The interface acts as the code skeleton of the project.